 - 1 pound fresh green beans, ends snipped off and discarded, extra long beans, cut in half if you want

-- 2-3 slices of bacon
+- 2-3 slices bacon

 - Black pepper

 You should have about one tablespoon of fat left in the pan.
 Pour off any fat beyond 1 tablespoon.
 (Do not pour the fat down the drain or you'll stop up your drain.)
 If you have much less fat than a tablespoon left in the pan, add a little olive oil or butter to the pan.

-3 Once the green beans are cooked, sauté them over medium-high heat for 1-2 minutes in the bacon fat.
-Dice the bacon and add to the pan and sauté another minute.
-Put the beans and bacon into a large serving bowl and sprinkle generously with freshly ground black pepper.
+5 Finish and serve: Put the beans and bacon into a large serving bowl and sprinkle generously with freshly ground black pepper.
 Toss with lemon juice or vinegar and serve at once.